Eudora Area Historical Society Information

 Visit Historic Downtown Eudora!Please visit historic Downtown Eudora!
-In addition to our museum, downtown Eudora is home to a number of shops, restaurants and parks.
-We are proud of the 21 bronze plaques that we have installed on historical buildings in downtown Eudora.
+In addition to our museum, downtown Eudora is home to a number of shops, restaurants, and parks.
+We are proud of the 21 bronze plaques that we have installed on historic buildings in downtown Eudora.
 Each bronze plaque details the history of their respective building.

 EAHS Mission Statement

-If you are interested in becoming a member, please print and fill out an EAHS Membership Form.
-Then mail the form to:
+If you are interested in becoming a member, please print and fill out an EAHS Membership Form and mail the form to:

 Eudora Area Historical Society